Big Plans introduces simple ideas like:

 Children are naturally curious about money.
 They notice coins, ask to buy things, and enjoy counting and sorting.
 At this age, financial literacy is not about complex math's - it’s about building positive habits, simple understanding, and confidence.

 This guide can be used alongside Big Plans or on its own.
-It is designed specifically for pre-school aged children, helping you introduce money concepts through play, conversation, and everyday experiences.
+It is designed to help you introduce money concepts through play, conversation, and everyday experiences.
 It works best when used little and often and revisited.

 Good money habits start young.